dotnet/runtime/src/clr/Documentation/project-docs/garbage-collector-guidelines.md

 ## Stress Testing ##
 Stress testing must run for at least **48 hours** against a debug build.

-Stress testing for checked and release builds can be done on pull requests with The .NET CI infrastructure.
-A stress run can be requested using the trigger phrase:
+Stress testing for checked and release builds can be run locally.
+Please following the instructions described in tests\src\GC\Stress\stress_run_readme.txt.
+You can also request it on pull requests with The .NET CI infrastructure with the trigger phrase:

 ```
 @dotnet_bot test <platform> <flavor> gc_reliability_framework